richardcrng/tempel-des-schreckens/server/README.md

-# Conspiracy - backend
+# Tempel des Schreckens - backend

-This is the backend code for Conspiracy:
+This is the backend code for Tempel des Schreckens:

 - TypeScript
 - socket.io